saifali03/Master-s-Degrees-from-all-over-/README.md

-# Algorithmic Methods of Data Mining (Sc.M. in Data Science).
-Homewok 3
+# Project for Course Algorithmic Methods of Data Mining

+## Master's Degrees from all over!

 ## Team members
 * Riccardo Corrente 1964746